 Memorize the marinade for this easy, one-skillet sesame ginger shrimp.
 It's good on chicken, tofu, pork and beef, and makes a great dip for kebabs.

 Leaving the peel on the potatoes adds fiber to this savory Irish meat pie, which is topped with a crust of mashed potatoes.

-Sherry and mushrooms give this white sauce a rich flavor.
-It makes an excellent topping for chicken or vegetables.
+Sherry and mushrooms give this low-fat white sauce a rich flavor.
+It's excellent on chicken and vegetables.